Beetroot Dumplings – Südtirol Recipe

 form the beetroot dumplings

-• Cook a dumpling in hot water for about 10 minutes.
-The dumpling should hold together and maintain its shape; if it falls apart, it means too much liquid was added.
+• Cook one dumpling in hot water for about 10 minutes.
+The dumpling should remain compact and maintain its shape; if it falls apart, it means too many liquids were added.
 In this case, add more breadcrumbs or flour to the mixture and repeat the test.

 COOKING